encodis/mokuwiki/README.md

 # Assumptions

 1.  [pandoc](pandoc.org) is being used as the Markdown processor (or at least, some converter that supports the `pandoc` Markdown syntax).
-It will need YAML metadata support.
+The processor will need YAML metadata support.

 # Caveats